 A commission for the House of Illustration

 I was invited to choose a subject for a reportage drawing project that incorporates my interest in the planning of London and how our surroundings are changing.
-The drawings focus on Dalston's Ridley Road, contrasting its established market with the new tower now being completed at one end.
+I chose Ridley Road market in Dalston, which I have wanted to draw for a long time.
+The drawings focus on the market and its traders but also contrast the established market with the new tower of luxury apartments being built at one end.

 Interview with Ben Tallon for his podcast Arrest All Mimics